Rayruiw/weather-project/README.md

  Ongoing

  ### Algorithm
-  1. Location-based weather data retrieval: Real time weather data are searched and retrieved based on the specific city name the user has inputted.
-This algorithm regularly fetch data from the API in order to show the most current weather condition, keeping the information up to date.
+  1. Data retrieval algorithm: Real time weather data are searched and retrieved based on the specific city name the user has inputted.
+This algorithm fetches weather data from the API.
+This may involve algorithms for network communication and data retrieval, such as making HTTP requests to the API and handling the returned data.
+These data are regularly fetched in order to show the most current weather condition, keeping the information up to date.
 The weather API returns a response containing data such as temperature, humidity, and other relevant parameters.

-  2. Data Retrieval Algorithm: Used to fetch weather data from the API.
-This may involve algorithms for network communication and data retrieval, such as making HTTP requests to the API and handling the returned data.

   3. Data Parsing Algorithm: Used to parse the data returned by the API.
 Weather data is usually returned in a specific format, such as JSON or XML.
 The data parsing algorithm extracts the required weather information and converts it into a data structure usable by the application.